xescugc/texture-uv/README.md

 * Make it so there is a CLI cmd to read a directory and from a naming convention it automatically generates the **Source** files
 * Instead of running `uv.Apply` it should use Shaders to render the image (specific to Ebiten)
-* Add `gorelease` to have the binary for everyone to use

 ## Inspiration